brycedrennan/imaginAIry/README.md

 ## ChangeLog

+- perf: use Silu for performance improvement over nonlinearity
 - perf: `xformers` added as a dependency for linux and windows.
 Gives a nice speed boost.
 - perf: sliced attention now runs on MacOS.
 A typo prevented that from happening previously.
 - perf: sliced latent decoding - now possible to make much bigger images.
 3310x3310 on 11 GB GPU.